 Professionals who network on the move and need frictionless voice-based note capture

-Anyone who wants to be told proactively when and how to network as a habit
+Anyone who wants to be told proactively when and how to reach out as a daily habit

 The Bottom Line